Dove Hunting Tips

 Birdboy

-Many shooters leave Argentina as proud new members of the 1000 Dove Hunting Club, those are the ones who hit over 1000 doves in a day.
-It depends pretty much on their shooting ability, but those who normally shoot about 1300, 1500 shells a day, go for their so wanted trophy.
+Many shooters leave Argentina as proud new members of the 1000 Dove Hunting Club.
+These are the ones who hit over 1000 doves in a day.
+It depends pretty much on their shooting ability, but those who normally shoot about 1300 to 1500 shells a day go for their so-wanted trophy.

-For dove hunting in Argentina, you should wear comfortable tanned or dark green clothes.
-Don’t forget you ear plugs, shooting glasses, shoulder pad, gloves, cap, shell bag, repellent, sunblock in spring and summer, since most of the time while hunting you’ll be outside facing upwards.
+For Argentina dove hunting, you should wear comfortable tanned or dark green clothes.
+Don’t forget your ear plugs, shooting glasses, shoulder pad, gloves, cap, shell bag, repellent, and sunblock during spring and summer, since most of the time while hunting you’ll be outside facing upwards.

 Barbecue in the field